Ayeshakhan79/Chat-App--RSA-and-AES/README.md

 3. User-friendly GUI: Scrollable chat window, message bubbles, and emoji picker.
 4. Phone-style design: Compact window suitable for a mobile-like interface.
 5. Light Mode Theme: Professional light background with orange accent colors.

 ---

+**Cryptography Algorithms Used**

+1. AES (Advanced Encryption Standard) – Symmetric Encryption:

+Used to encrypt the actual message.
+Fast and efficient for large amounts of data.
+Mode: CBC (Cipher Block Chaining)
+Padding: PKCS7 to ensure the message fits the AES block size.

+2. RSA (Rivest–Shamir–Adleman) – Asymmetric Encryption

+Used to encrypt the AES key for secure transmission.
+Ensures that only the receiver with the private key can decrypt the AES key.
+Key Size: 2048 bits

+3. OAEP (Optimal Asymmetric Encryption Padding)

+A secure padding scheme used with RSA encryption.
+Protects RSA from certain cryptographic attacks.

+4. SHA-256 (Secure Hash Algorithm)

+Used inside OAEP for padding in RSA encryption.
+Ensures the padding is secure and prevents patterns that attackers could exploit.
+Base64 Encoding
+Converts encrypted bytes into a string-safe format for storage or transmission.

+---

+**How They Work Together**

+AES encrypts the message → produces a ciphertext.
+RSA + OAEP + SHA-256 encrypts the AES key → produces a secure key that can be safely shared.
+Receiver decrypts the AES key using RSA private key, then decrypts the message using AES.

+---